 The best vortex flow meters on the market

 Below are some of the main vendors of vortex flow meters.
-To know more, you can read the Visaya Article on the list of Vortex flow meters
+To know more, you can read our article on the best Vortex flow meters

 Foxboro is a household name in the instrumentation world, owned by Schneider today.
 The 83S is a universal flow meter, so we can apply it in many processes.